-The following were the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the year ended December 31, 2021:
+The following were the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" of the Group for the year ended December 31, 2022:

-- (i) Loans to other parties: Table 1 attached. - (ii) Guarantees and endorsements for other parties: Table 2 attached. - (iii) Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: Table 3 attached. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Table 4 attached. - (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Table 5 attached. - (ix) Trading in derivative instruments: None. - (x) Significant intercompany transactions and business relationships between parent company and its subsidiaries: Table 6 attached. - (b) Information on investments:
+- (i) Loans to other parties: Table 1 attached. - (ii) Guarantees and endorsements for other parties: Table 2 attached. - (iii) Securities held as of December 31, 2022 (excluding investment in subsidiaries, associates and joint ventures): None. - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: : Table 3 attached. - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: Table 4 attached. - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None. - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Table 5 attached.

+- (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: Table 6 attached. - (ix) Trading in derivative instruments: None. - (x) Significant intercompany transactions and business relationships between parent company and its subsidiaries: Table 7 attached. - (b) Information on investments:

-The following are the information on investments for the years ended December 31, 2021 (excluding information on investments in mainland China): Table 7 attached.
+The following are the information on investments for the year ended December 31, 2022 (excluding information on investments in mainland China): Table 8 attached.

-- (c) Information on investment in mainland China: Table 8 attached. - (d) Major shareholders:
+- (c) Information on investment in mainland China: Table 9 attached. - (d) Major shareholders: